KrynxtioN/Redfield-Apocalypse/README.md

 # Redfield Apocalypse

-**Redfield Apocalypse** is a Zombie Apocalypse game mode for **Multi Theft Auto**, originally developed in 2018 and 2019.
+**Redfield Apocalypse** is a Zombie Apocalypse game mode, originally developed in 2018 and 2019.
 After several years of being unavailable, it is now being re-released.

 In this gamemode, you face hordes of zombies, survive, and grow stronger.
 Here’s what you can do: